rohit-krish/sudoku-digit-classification-dataset/README.md

 Dataset for classifying digits captured from sudoku boards.

-## My Android app that used this data to build the dl-cnn model
+## My Android app that used this data to build the dl-cnn model [Grid Guide]
 <img src="./screenshot.png" alt="screen shots of the app"><br>

 ## Data Distribution